NikolayPIvanov/transaction-watch-dog/README.md

 The flow is as follow:

 1. The client sends CRUD requests to the instance(s) of the API.
-2. The API stores the data changes locally and stores a message records that tracks what changes were done.
+2. The API stores the data changes in local Mongo database and stores a message records that tracks what changes were done.
 The message body includes field names `externalId` which is the `id` of the document in the current system.
 This can be replaced by uniquely generated correlation id if we are going to share the document changes across many systems.
 3. The message relay is running on a given schedule picking up all unread and unsent messages from the message collection.
 Once picked up they are sent to the corresponding queues in the Message Broker depending on the action in the message's body.
-4. The Watchdog is listening for events on all of the queues and is updating the currently active rule set on the instance.
-This way we can 'hot load' the new rule set on all instances.
-Meanwhile the watchdog is running a blockchain listener that is query the Ethereum network or listening for pending transactions (depends on the `mode` of the instance)
+4. The Watchdog is listening for events on all of the queues and is updating the currently active rule set on the instance both in-memory and in the database.
+This way we can 'hot load' the new rule set on all instances and not query the database.
+Meanwhile the watchdog is running a blockchain listener that is query the Ethereum network or listening for pending transactions (depends on the `mode` of the instance).

 ### Why such a hassle and so many components?